JunoBench: A Benchmark Dataset of Crashes in Python Machine Learning Jupyter Notebooks: JunoBench

-This distribution highlights the benchmark’s diverse coverage of both challenges in using ML libraries and those arising from the flexible execution model of notebooks.
-It includes deep learning, classical ML, data processing, and visualization libraries, as well as issues such as out-of-order execution.
+This distribution highlights JunoBench’s diverse coverage of challenges in ML notebook development, spanning DL, classical ML, data processing, and visualization libraries, as well as execution order issues unique to interactive notebook environments~\cite{wang2025machinelearningnotebookscrash}.

-\paragraph*{Root cause} The root causes of crashes covered by JunoBench are shown in~\autoref{fig: rootcause}.
-In addition to the 20 notebook-specific failures (\ie~out-of-order execution), such as re-running a code cell that deletes a column, resulting in an error when the column is referenced again, most of the remaining crashes arise from three categories.
-The most common is API misuse (45 cases), where developers invoke library functions with incorrect arguments or in unsupported ways.
-Data confusion follows (25), stemming from misunderstandings of data shape, type, or structure.
-Implementation errors (18) account for mistakes in code logic, such as incorrect variable usage or flawed algorithm design.

-JunoBench also captures less common but notable real-world ML notebook issues.
-For example, ML model confusion (2 cases) occurs when loading a model that does not match the expected architecture defined in the code, or due to cross-framework confusion (\eg~using TensorFlow/Keras APIs on PyTorch models).
-Another rare case involves deprecated APIs removed in newer versions.
+\paragraph{Root cause} The root causes of the 111 crashes are shown in~\autoref{fig: rootcause}.
+In addition to the 20 \emph{notebook-specific} out-of-order execution failures (e.g., re-running a code cell that deletes a column, resulting in an error when the column is referenced again), the majority of remaining crashes fall into three main categories.
+The most frequent is \emph{API misuse} (45 cases), where developers call library APIs with invalid arguments or unsupported usage patterns. \emph{Data confusion} (25 cases) follows, stemming from misunderstandings of data shape, type, or structure. \emph{Implementation errors} (18 cases) account for logic mistakes such as incorrect variable references or flawed algorithm design.
+JunoBench also includes less common but real-world ML issues.
+For example, \emph{ML model confusion} (2 cases) occurs when attempting to load a model with an incompatible architecture or from a different framework.
+The rest are caused by \emph{deprecated APIs} that were removed in newer library versions.

-\paragraph*{Crash type} Crashes in JunoBench span a variety of crash types.
-The most frequent is \textit{Invalid Argument} (21), where function calls violate API constraints due to incorrect or missing parameters.
-Tensor-related errors such as \textit{Tensor Shape Mismatch} (16) and \textit{Unsupported Broadcast} (5) are also common, particularly when using TensorFlow/Keras and PyTorch where shape alignment is challenging. \textit{Data Value Violation} (7) occurs when inputs contain unexpected or invalid values that break API or user assumptions.
-Another notable category is \textit{Variable Not Found} (10), all caused by out-of-order cell execution, resulting in variables, defined in unexecuted code cells, becoming undefined.
+\paragraph{Crash type} Crashes in JunoBench span a variety of types, as summarized in~\autoref{fig: crashtype}.
+The most frequent is \emph{invalid argument} (21 cases), where function calls violate API constraints due to incorrect or missing parameters.
+Tensor-related issues such as \emph{tensor shape mismatch} (16) and \emph{unsupported broadcast} (5) are also common, particularly in \textit{TensorFlow/Keras} and \textit{PyTorch} notebooks, where tensor alignment is often complex. \textit{Data value violation} (7) occurs when input values violate API or code assumptions.
+Another frequent category is \emph{variable not found} (10), all caused by out-of-order cell execution, where variables defined in unexecuted cells are referenced later.
+These crash types capture how developers frequently struggle with runtime dynamics, data integrity, and ML library usage, reflecting ML-specific challenges in notebook development.